aws/neptune-gremlin-client/README.md

                         .collect(Collectors.toList()));
 ```

 For this solution to work, you now need a process that can identify a newly provisioned reader, warm it with a query workload, and then delete its "buffer-cache" tag.
-When the tag is deleted, the instance will become visible to the application's clients.
+When the tag is deleted, the instance will become visible to the application's Neptune Gremlin Clients.

 The process you use for detecting and warming readers is out of scope for this documentation.
-Note, however, that if you are already using an [AWS Lambda proxy](#using-an-aws-lambda-proxy-to-retrieve-cluster-topology) in your application to retrieve cluster topology information, then you already have a source you can poll to discover cold readers (i.e. readers that do have a "buffer-cache" tag with the value "cold").
+Note, however, that if you are already using an [AWS Lambda proxy](#using-an-aws-lambda-proxy-to-retrieve-cluster-topology) in your application to retrieve cluster topology information, then you already have a source you can poll to discover cold readers (i.e. readers that _do_ have a "buffer-cache" tag with the value "cold").

 #### Register targets with load balancer

-The solution described above for using an [AWS Application Load Balancer with the Neptune Gremlin Client](#using-an-aws-application-load-balancer) is limited insofar as it assumes a static cluster topology.
+The solution described elsewhere in this documentation for using an [AWS Application Load Balancer with the Neptune Gremlin Client](#using-an-aws-application-load-balancer) is limited insofar as it assumes a static cluster topology.
 If you want to use this solution with a refresh agent and `EndpointsSelector` that adapts to changes in the cluster toplogy, then you will need to introduce a process that can update a load balancer's target groups and host-based routing rules whenever instances are added to or removed from the cluster.
 Further, you will want to ensure that clients can only select an instance endpoint once it has been registered with the load balancer.

 One way to ensure that a Neptune Gremlin Client instance only uses endpoints that have been registered with an ALB, is to tag instances that have been registered with the load balancer, and to use a custom `EndpointsSelector` that filters based on this tag.
 The following custom `EndpointsSelector` only selects reader instances that have an "alb-status" tag with the value "registered":